faithanalog/mnestic/README.txt

     - set targets =
         array of
             {
-                process: name of process associated with dirs. dirs will sync after process exits
+                process = name of process associated with dirs. dirs will sync after process exits

-                directories: list of directories to sync. use `home .. "path"` for $HOME/path }
+                directories = list of directories to sync. use `home .. "path"` for $HOME/path
+            }

 run: